-In the last 20 years, the mammalogy collection at the Florida Museum has undergone rapid growth and expansion.
+In the last 40 years, the Mammalogy Collection at the Florida Museum has undergone rapid growth and expansion.
 Between 1979 and the present, the collection has more than doubled, increasing from 14,000 to over 35,000 specimens.

-The mammalogy collection has over 35,000 catalogued specimens.
+The Mammalogy Collection has over 35,000 catalogued specimens.
 It consists primarily of skins, skulls, and skeletons.
-There are over 200 large tanned skins, and 18% of the collection (approximately 6,300 specimens) has been preserved in fluid.
+There are also over 200 large tanned skins, and 19% of the collection (approximately 6,900 specimens) has been preserved in fluid.
 Small mammals predominate, primarily rodents and bats of the southeastern USA, the Caribbean, middle and South America.
 A small mammal survey of Pakistan by former curator Charles Woods in the 1990’s contributed over 3,000 rodents and insectivores and resulted in one of the largest collections of Pakistani mammals in the Western hemisphere, second only to the Smithsonian.

-The collection continues to grow due to current research projects, donations from individuals and collaborative institutions, and through wildlife rehabilitation organizations.
+The collection continues to grow through current research projects, donations from individuals and collaborative institutions, and through wildlife rehabilitation organizations.

 The Florida Museum mammal collection is primarily a research collection, but experiences a broad range of uses beyond this primary function.
 It is used as a:

 - Teaching collection for undergraduate and graduate students;